prashantbaher/tcc-blog/_drafts/Solidworks Macro/offset-entities.md

 Now let us walk through **each line** in the above code, and **understand** the meaning and purpose of every line.

-I also give some link so that you can go through them if there are any thing I explain in previous post.
+I also give some link so that you can go through them if there are anything I explained in previous posts.

 ```vb
 Option Explicit